awesome-astra/docs/docs/pages/tools/integration/quine.io.md

 `secure-connect-bundle` - A valid, local file location of a downloaded secure connect bundle.
 Also, the driver gets the Astra DB hostname and Cloud provider from the secure bundle, so there is no need to specify endpoints separately.

 **✅ Step 4 Download Secure Connect Bundle (SCB)**
 In your [Astra DB console](https://astra.datastax.com) navigate to your database in the dashboard, then the connect tab.
-In the 'Connect using a Driver' , then the Java Driver.
-In the Java section, click the 'download bundle'.
-Without unzipping it, move the downloaded file to the directory containg the quine-1.2.1.jar.
+In the 'Connect using a Driver' , and then the click 'Java' Java section.
+Then click the 'download bundle' on the right.
+Without unzipping it, move the downloaded file to the directory you created in step 1, that contains the quine-1.2.1.jar.
 The file will be named `secure-connect-[your databasename].zip`, so in this example `secure-connect-quine.zip`.
 You will reference this file directly in the previous configation file step above.

 **✅ Step 5 Run Quine**